chrocapix/utilz/README.md

 `juice.main` will pass a value of type `Init(usage)` to your `juicyMain` containing:

-* a pointer to an `ArenaAllocator` backed by the page allocator
+* a pointer to an `ArenaAllocator` backed by the `page_allocator`
 * a general purpose allocator (`DebugAllocator` in debug builds, `smp_allocator` otherwise)
 * standard input as a buffered `Reader`
 * standard output as a buffered `Writer`
-* standard error as an unbuffere `Writer`
+* standard error as an unbuffered `Writer`
 * the environment map
 * a default random number generator, seeded with `42` in debug builds, properly seeded otherwise
 * the result of `Argz(usage).parse`, see [argz](#utilz.argz) for details

-Buffers sizes for stdin and stdout can be selected via the "IO_BUFSIZE" environment variable, default is 1024 bytes.
+Buffer sizes for stdin and stdout can be selected via the "IO_BUFSIZE" environment variable, defaulting to 1024 bytes.

 Additionally, `juice.main` will flush stdout after your `juicyMain` returns so you *can* forget to flush. :)